flibdev/cyberpunk-mods/readme.md

 - [ ] Add support for hex literals
 - [ ] Add support for `enum == enum` conditional
 - [ ] Add `struct` support (more complex than just a class flag)
-- [ ] Add documentation comments to the AST
 - [ ] Add attribute for appending to methods instead of replacing them
 - [ ] Add support for casting `array<ref<*>>` to `array<Variant>` (if possible, might have to be `script_ref<*>`)
 - [ ] Add support for C-style `for`-loops (as syntactic sugar since that's how CDPR's compiler does them)